kaotisk-hund/arching-kaos-roadmap/maps/arching-kaos-transition-roadmap.md

 ### Support
 For support purposes, apart from other forms of communication a _centralized_ support system is in use.
 Trac.
 Trac is an awesome tool for project management.
 Using it, it is fun and features that come with it make it very handy for managing projects.
 I had developed MPPM (my personal project manager) in PHP for the same reason and also by admiration to Trac's everything.
 Of course this didn't go that far.

-Note that I mostly focus on 3 sections of trac:
+Note that I mostly focus on 3 parts of trac:
 1. tickets
 2. milestones
 3. components with versioning